sheapa/hello-COBOL/README.md

 # hello-COBOL

-First COBOL program &amp; JCL.
+## About
+These are first COBOL and JCL programs I wrote.
+The repo contains a simple "hello world" program written in COBOL, accompanied by the JCL to run it.

+## Tools + Languages
+* TSO/ISPF
+* JCL
+* COBOL
+* SDF
+* pw3270
+* z/OS

 ## Method
-Written tested and compiled using pw3270 emulator and the MTM2020 mainframe.
-Uploaded to github through ZOWE for vsCode and Git Bash.

-## Purpose
-(1.)Create a "Hello World" program with COBOl through mainframe inteface using TSO/ISPF.
+1.Create a "Hello World" program with COBOl through mainframe inteface using TSO/ISPF.
-(2.)Debug program using SDF.
+2.Debug program using SDF.
 Obtain zero return code.
-(3.)Write JCL
+3.Write JCL

 ## Pics or it didn't happen.